- Handsome looks

 While we haven't driven it yet, the 2019 Honda Insight appears to be a handsome, high-mileage dedicated hybrid car that no one will have to apologize for.

 The 2019 Honda Insight is a new compact hybrid sedan, related to the Civic of the same size, with a combined EPA fuel-efficiency rating promised to be 50 mpg or better.
-Trim levels haven't yet been specified, but there will likely be at least a low-end LX and mid-range EX model, perhaps with a top-level Touring trim.
+It will be offered in three trim levels: a base LX version, a mid-range EX model, and a top-of-the-lineup Touring trim.